 Early Origins of the Nasebey family

 The surname Nasebey was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland where they held a family seat from early times and King David I confirmed a charter (now in the archives of Durham Cathedral) granting the lands of Nisbet to Aldan de Nisbet, the founder of the line of Nisbet in 1139.
 According to family lore, they descend from Gospatric, Earl of Northumbria (d.
 1073).

 Early History of the Nasebey family

 This web page shows only a small excerpt of our Nasebey research.
-Another 308 words (22 lines of text) covering the years 1160, 1255, 1296, 1340, 1433, 1446, 1456, 1493, 1594, 1632, 1580, 1660, 1630, 1641, 1559, 1605, 1625, 1627, 1685, 1657, 1725, 1609, 1687, 1664, 1677 and are included under the topic Early Nasebey History in all our PDF Extended History products and printed products wherever possible.
+Another 308 words (22 lines of text) covering the years 1255, 1296, 1340, 1433, 1446, 1456, 1493, 1594, 1632, 1580, 1660, 1630, 1641, 1559, 1605, 1625, 1627, 1685, 1657, 1725, 1609, 1687, 1664, 1677 and are included under the topic Early Nasebey History in all our PDF Extended History products and printed products wherever possible.

 Nasebey Spelling Variations

 Spelling rules had not yet evolved in medieval Scotland, some names dating from that era often appear many different ways.
 Some spelling variations of Nasebey include Nisbet, Nysbit, Nispett, Nispet, Nisbit, Nisbett, Nessbitt, Nessbit, Nesbyth, Nesbitt, Naibet, Nesbeth, Nesbet, Naisbitt, Naisbit, Nesbett, Naisbett, Naibett and many more.

 Early Notables of the Nasebey family (pre 1700)

 Notable amongst the family name during their early history was Murdoch Nisbet (d.
-1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible; Philip Nesbit, of that Ilk was knighted in March 1605 by the Earl of Dunfermline, Lord Chancellor of...
-Another 55 words (4 lines of text) are included under the topic Early Nasebey Notables in all our PDF Extended History products and printed products wherever possible.
+1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible.

+Another 53 words (4 lines of text) are included under the topic Early Nasebey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nasebey family to Ireland

 Some of the Nasebey family moved to Ireland, but this topic is not covered in this excerpt.

 Another 92 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nasebey family

 The Boernician-Scottish people who came to North America were often nearly penniless when they arrived, and brought very few personal effects with them.
 Much Scottish heritage was lost in the process, and it is only this century that highland games, Clan societies, and other patriotic Scottish organizations have helped the ancestors of Scots to rediscover their national legacy.
 Nasebeys were some of the first of the immigrants to arrive in North America: Hugh Nesbit, who came to South Carolina in 1684; Robert Nisbet, who arrived in Barbados in 1635; William Nesbit, who settled in South Carolina in 1685.